How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 Natural Sleep Pattern Research

-Experiments have been conducted where individuals with disturbed day rhythms went camping without using artificial lights.
+Experiments have been conducted in which individuals with disrupted circadian rhythms went camping without artificial light.

-The results showed that the natural wake-sleep rhythm can be restored entirely in a couple of days (only one weekend).
+The results showed that the natural wake-sleep rhythm can be fully restored in a couple of days (just one weekend).

 Your inner clock adjusts completely if you expose yourself only to natural light.